oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Libfabric is a core component of OFI.
-It is the library that defines and exports the user-space API of OFI, and is typically the only software that applications deal with directly.
-It works in conjunction with provider libraries, which are often integrated directly into libfabric.
+It is the library that defines and exportsthe user-space API of OFI, and is typically the only software that applicationsdeal with directly.
+It works in conjunction with provider libraries, which areoften integrated directly into libfabric.

-**URL**
+**More Information**

 https://ofiwg.github.io/libfabric/

 **Available Versions**::

+    1.11.0-GCCcore-9.3.0
     1.13.2-GCCcore-11.2.0
-    1.11.0-GCCcore-9.3.0
     1.12.1-GCCcore-10.3.0
     1.11.0-GCCcore-10.2.0